-Elementary and secondary public school teachers in the U.S. are considerably less racially and ethnically diverse as a group than their students.
-And while the share of Black, Hispanic, and Asian American teachers has increased in recent decades, it has not kept pace with the rapid growth in the racial and ethnic diversity of their students, according to data from the National Center for Education Statistics.
+Elementary and secondary public school teachers in the United States are considerably less racially and ethnically diverse as a group than their students – and while the share of Black, Hispanic and Asian American teachers has increased in recent decades, it has not kept pace with the rapid growth in the racial and ethnic diversity of their students, according to data from the National Center for Education Statistics (NCES).

 The share of White teachers has decreased about 8 percentage points since the 1987-88 school year (the earliest period with comparable data), when about 87% of teachers were White.
 Both the number and share of Hispanic and Asian teachers grew during that time span.
 While the number of Black teachers also has increased since the late ’80s, they have declined as a share of teachers overall.

 In the last 30 years, Hispanic teachers have overtaken Black educators as the second-largest racial or ethnic group among U.S. public school teachers.
 In 1987-88, there were almost three times as many Black public school teachers (191,000) as Hispanic ones (69,000).
 Since then, the number of Hispanic teachers increased nearly fivefold to 331,000, while the number of Black teachers increased by 25%, to 239,000.

 The share of Asian public school teachers has also grown steadily.
 Between 1987-88 and 2017-18, the number of Asian teachers more than tripled, from 21,000 to 75,000.
 This happened during a time span (2000 to 2019) when Asian and Hispanic populations in the U.S. were the fastest-growing racial or ethnic groups.